sparcs-unipd/CLAB-datalogger-receiver/README.md

 # CLAB-datalogger-receiver
 This repo is a reimplementation of the MATLAB datalogger project in python.

-This is to prevent some errors occurring during the ERTC course due MATLAB's serial interface that was not working properly, and also to increase code portability.
+This is to prevent some errors occurring during the ERTC (Embedded Real-Time Control) course due MATLAB's serial interface that was not working properly, and also to increase code portability.